 · Parenting Coordination can help, even if you have lost hope in getting along with the other parent.

 · The Parenting Coordinator may make recommendations for parenting education, mediation, counseling or other options - The Parenting Coordinator may make recommendations that are designed to help parents move toward a workable parenting plan.
-Parents are requested to follow through on recommendations made by the Parenting Coordinator in order to further the chances of success.

 · All sessions are confidential - Please note that the Parenting Coordinator may not be called as a witness in any deposition, hearing or trial, because communications in the sessions and with the Parenting Coordinator are confidential.